 You can split it between a number of ISA accounts

 The way you use your ISA allowance is up to you.
 You can either put it all in one ISA, or you can split it between a number of ISAs.
-So if you have a £20,000 ISA allowance, you could invest the full amount in a Stocks and Shares ISA, or you could decide to put £6,000 in a Cash ISA to give your emergency fund a boost, £8,000 in a Stocks and Shares ISA for potential financial growth over the long-term, and £4,000 in a Lifetime ISA if you’re planning to buy your first home or preparing for later life.
+So if you have a £20,000 ISA allowance, how much can you put in an ISA?
+Well, it's up to you.
+You could invest the full amount in a Stocks and Shares ISA, or you could decide to put £6,000 in a Cash ISA to give your emergency fund a boost, £8,000 in a Stocks and Shares ISA for potential financial growth over the long-term, and £4,000 in a Lifetime ISA if you’re planning to buy your first home or preparing for later life.
 One thing to keep in mind though is that you can only open one of each ISA type, so make sure you keep track of how you’re using your allowance.

 Start using your ISA allowance as soon as the tax year starts

 If you’re planning on using your ISA allowance, it’s important to think strategically and plan ahead.
 If you wait until the end of the year to make contributions into your ISA accounts, you could be missing out on potential growth.
 The deadline might seem a long time away but using your annual allowance as early as possible could help you make you the most of your ISA journey.
 The sooner you put your money in an ISA, the longer it will be exposed to interest rates and potential market growth.
 And to give your money a chance to grow, you don’t necessarily need to save or invest large lump sums.
 If you can’t afford to put sizeable amounts of money in your ISAs, don’t worry, you could still build a decent nest egg for the future by putting small sums aside regularly.